-Solar power has become more and more popular in the caravanning and camping world because it’s so easy and because there are so many types of solar panels available.
+Solar energy has become more and more popular in the caravanning and camping world because it’s so easy and because there are so many types of solar panels available.
 But even if you have fixed solar panels for 4WD’s, caravans, or cars mounted to your roof, it is always important to have back up solar for those times you are camped in a shady spot, or for the winter sun.
 We love our lightweight 115 watt REDARC solar blanket as it is so versatile and it can charge 12 volt battery systems.

 Simple - energy from the sun hits our portable solar panels for camping and converts this into power.
 We absolutely love this system and it means we can now save on caravan parks and hit those far off places whilst living comfortably.
-We have around 1000kw of solar panel power which charges the battery super-fast including our REDARC solar blanket.
+We have around 1000kw of solar panel power which charges the battery super-fast, including our REDARC solar blanket.

 This system also allows us to use the air compressor, toaster, Thermomix, kettle, television and washing machine.
 It’s absolutely awesome!
 So when your battery runs out of power on those hot summer days you can rely on us to have cold drinks.

 Is it really this simple?

 Whilst not really having any idea about how it all works (let’s face it we are not electricians and don’t have a background in it), trusting an expert in getting it right for us and spending the time to educate us, was the most important step in this upgraded setup.

 So, since we are now educated and have all this knowledge fresh in our minds, we thought we would share this information with you.
 I wish we had known a lot of this three years ago, and even though we did our research then, we never really understood our full solar needs.

 This is what we have in and on our van: